Last Updated on October 26, 2023 by Sorin Petroj

 Mostly a stopper style of play by waiting for the opponent’s mistake.
-This means that you will not aspire to topspins because your blocks are safe, and you will wait for the opponent to attack.
+This means you will not aspire to topspins because your blocks are safe and will wait for the opponent to attack.
 Then, with safe and precise blocks, you make him move more and make mistakes.

 Mostly an attacking style of playing with the backend.
-There are players whose backhand is naturally stronger, and they force as much of the table as possible to cover with a backhand.
+There are players whose backhand is naturally stronger and force as much of the table as possible to cover with a backhand.
 Indeed, the forehand must be satisfactorily safe, and then you consistently score a backhand.

 Aggressive attacking style to get the point from one or two balls.
 This is a complicated concept and requires a lot of training.
 The focus is on an attack with strong topspins on both sides.
 If the opponent returns the ball, the goal is further to strengthen the second or third ball.